markjprice/apps-services-net10/docs/errata/errata.md

 # Page 161 - Reviewing the new Blazor project template

-> Thanks to [zkazz](https://github.com/zkazz) for raising [this issue on April 12, 2026](https://github.com/markjprice/apps-services-net10/issues/19).
+> Thanks to Phil aka [zkazz](https://github.com/zkazz) for raising [this issue on April 12, 2026](https://github.com/markjprice/apps-services-net10/issues/19).

 In Step 1, in the bullet list of project options, I included **Interactivity location: Per page/component**.
 But when the previous option **Interactive render mode: None** is set, the **Interactivity location** option disappears because it is not relevant when there is no interactivity.